CRASH OF A WIRRAWAY

 Wirraway

 At 1030 hours, on 5 September 1939, Wirraway A20-5 of 12 Squadron RAAF, crashed at the Civil airfield at Darwin.
 It was one of five Wirraways that had left Avalon Airfield in Victoria and arrived at Darwin civil airfield after 8 hops and three days of travel flight.
-These were apparently the first operational military aircraft to arrive in Darwin.
+They were some of the early operational military aircraft to arrive in Darwin.
+A number of Ansons from No. 12 Squadron, RAAF, moved to Darwin before them in August 1939 when the unit started moving north.

 The Wirraway stalled in a glide turn preparatory to landing and spun into the ground from 100 feet.
 The aircraft was completely wrecked and the crew were both killed as follows:-